Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Declaration statements

-Shenda Hong is supported by the National Natural Science Foundation of China (62102008, 62172018), CCF-Tencent Rhino-Bird Open Research Fund (CCF-Tencent RAGR20250108), CCF-Zhipu Large Model Innovation Fund (CCF-Zhipu202414), PKU-OPPO Fund (BO202301, BO202503), Research Project of Peking University in the State Key Laboratory of Vascular Homeostasis and Remodeling (2025-SKLVHR-YCTS-02).
+Shenda Hong is supported by the National Natural Science Foundation of China (62102008, 62172018), the CCF–Tencent Rhino-Bird Open Research Fund (CCF-Tencent RAGR20250108), the CCF–Zhipu Large Model Innovation Fund (CCF-Zhipu202414), the PKU–OPPO Fund (BO202301, BO202503), and the Research Project of Peking University in the State Key Laboratory of Vascular Homeostasis and Remodeling (2025-SKLVHR-YCTS-02).
+Kangyin Chen is supported by the National Natural Science Foundation of China (82470527).
+The authors thank all collaborators and participating institutions for their support and contributions to this research.